 In 2013, EFSA undertook an assessment of neonicotinoid insecticides based on the guidance document.
 The document uses the most up-to-date science to assess the toxicity of a pesticide on bees.
 Instead of evaluating only acute toxicity (single exposure), it also assesses chronic toxicity (multiple low-level exposure) or toxicity to larvae.
 This document also allows for assessment of the toxicity of pesticides on bumblebees and solitary bees.
 Based on EFSA’s assessment, neonicotinoids were first restricted in 2013 and then banned in 2018.
 Three quarters (76%) of EU Member States supported the ban on neonicotinoids.

 Today, those same Member States have opposed to applying the Bee Guidance Document criteria to all pesticides.
 Since 2013, apart from the three banned neonicotinoids not a single pesticide has been evaluated using the EFSA Bee Guidance Document.
-Nevertheless, a series of worrying new generation neonicotinoid insecticides have come on to the market: sulfoxaflor, flupyradifurone, cyantraniliprole or chlorantraniliprole.
+Nevertheless, new generation neonicotinoid insecticides have come on to the market: sulfoxaflor and flupyradifurone.
 This means that the dramatic consequences of the use of the three, now-banned, neonicotinoids could simply be repeated due to the absence of a proper risk assessment protocol designed specifically to protect bees.